-“This scalability is Ceres’s key competitive advantage, in our view,” broker Berenberg said recently.
+“This scalability is Ceres’s key competitive advantage, in our view,” broker Berenberg said recently

+Ceres has an impressive roster of partners.
 Key among them are Chinese engines giant Weichai Power, German engineering firm Bosch, US engine maker Cummins and Japanese carmakers Nissan and Honda.

 What the boss says: Phil Caldwell, chief executive

 "If anything, the current pandemic has only intensified the urgency for climate action and I believe Ceres has a no-regrets fuel cell technology for power generation that is highly complementary to today's energy infrastructure, is hydrogen ready for the future, and can form a critical building block in achieving a net-zero carbon future.”

 Berenberg - July

 Investor interest in the hydrogen and fuel cell sector has moved beyond how the technology works and is now focused on competitive dynamics, market opportunities and electrolysis.

 In this scenario, Ceres offers one of the best opportunities for equity investors, argues Berenberg.